Home Remedies for Dry Hands and Feet: 6 Tips for Softer Winter Skin

 Soothe with a yogurt mask

 For a cheap alternative to that high-end cream, try coating dry feet and hands in full-fat yogurt.
 The lactic acid in yogurt acts as a natural exfoliant to gently remove dead skin while the fats restore moisture.
 For an extra boost, mix a teaspoon of raw honey into the yogurt before slathering on your skin (it’s super hydrating).
 Leave the mask on for ten minutes before rinsing off.
+For more pampering, homemade foot scrubs are the perfect addition to this mask.

 Spritz dryness away